Registering Existing Arms

 Option A: Multipage Letter (included)

-Option B: Professional Digital Print
+Option B: Professional Print in a Branded and Padded Document Holder

-High-quality 11"x14" professional print featuring digital typography, printed on thick, archival paperstock, ideal for framing or safe storage in the included padded and branded document holder.
 Designed by Herald Master Kingsley and embellished with a printed decorative border of traditional Georgian motifs by our Honorary Herald Painter Tania Crossingham.
-It bears the College's official seal and is signed by the Herald Master of Arms.
+It bears the wax seal of the Royal House of Georgia and is signed by the Herald Master of Arms.

 The document holder is adorned with the arms of the Royal House of Georgia, the Royal Heraldic College of Georgia, and the Herald Master of Arms, along with a border of traditional Georgian motifs.
-The same decorative elements are printed in full color onto a moiré on the inside flap of the document holder.
+The same decorative elements are printed in full color onto moiré fabric on the inside flap of the document holder.

 Option C: Illuminated Manuscript

-Our most bespoke offering consists of an Illuminated manuscript in the medieval tradition on calfskin vellum, meticulously hand-painted and hand-engrossed by Tania Crossingham, Honorary Herald Painter of the Royal House of Georgia.
+Our most bespoke offering consists of an Illuminated manuscript in the medieval tradition on calfskin vellum, meticulously hand-painted and hand-engrossed by Tania Crossingham, Herald Painter of the Royal House of Georgia.
 There is artistic license and flexibility regarding the design features and format.